Shalom House: Zoning issues

 In 2015 Shalom House applied to the City of Swan to change the use of its Henley Brook facility from 'dwelling' to 'community purpose'.
 The council rejected the application on the basis that it did not meet the residential zoning requirements and ordered the facility to shut down.
 Shalom House took the decision to the State Administrative Tribunal for review who asked the council to reconsider the application under "unlisted or innominate use".
 The council agreed to review the application as directed.
 Council later took the matter to the Supreme Court to appeal the State Administrative Tribunals decision.
 The Supreme Court referred the matter back to the State Administrative Tribunal which ruled that the facility was properly classified as "community purpose" and again asked the council to reconsider the original rejection of the facilities application.
 The council once more rejected the application and gave Shalom House 12 months to close its Henley Brook facility.
 The matter has been referred back to the State Administrative Tribunal, which ruled in favour of Shalom House in 2019.

 Religion

 While men entering the program are not required to be religious, it is compulsory for all residents to study the bible and attend three Christian church services a week.
 Lyndon-James stated that all residents "ask Christ into their heart within the first two days; every one of my fellows is full on for God."

 Awards

 Shalom House was named the 2017 Telstra Western Australian Charity Award winner at the 2017 Telstra WA Business Awards.

 Shalom House was named the 2019 Not-for-profit Business of the Year by the My Business Awards.

 2022 Building Communities Award at the inaugural Telstra Best of Business Awards.

+2023 Spirit of Australia Award at the 30th Belmont & Western Australian Small Business Awards.